MrKort/GIT_Exercise_for_RBilderbeek/README.md

 # hello-world
-Getting to know github
+Getting to know github.

-Modified on local
+Made as an exercise.

+This is to try out some stuff.